Appliance hub

 | F18 | Control or wiring communication fault | power control | high |

-| H20 | Water is not entering the machine properly | fill water | medium |
+| H20 | H20 on a Hotpoint washing machine indicates a water-fill problem. | fill water | medium |

 Useful guides